Coastal Climate and Resilience Program

 Beaufort County Adapts: Sea Level Impacts Beneath Our Feet

-Beaufort County, with partners at the S.C.
-Sea Grant Consortium, University of South Carolina, College of Charleston and S.C.
-Department of Natural Resources are engaging communities to monitor and characterize groundwater height and salinity to better understand the complex nature of how man-made infrastructure and social systems related to community function are impacted by changes brought about by sea level rise.
-The results will inform the development of impact timelines based on climate and sea level rise projections, giving decision-makers and residents a deep understanding of when changes to infrastructure and behavior are needed.
+This project engages communities to monitor and characterize groundwater height and salinity to better understand how man-made infrastructure and social systems are impacted by changes brought about by sea-level rise.
+The results will inform the development of impact timelines based on projections, giving decision-makers and residents a deep understanding of when changes to infrastructure and behavior are needed.

 The S.C.
 Sea Grant Consortium, in partnership with the College of Charleston, American Shore and Beach Preservation Association, and the S.C.
-Beach Advocates is supporting water level monitoring initiative that has resulted in seven new water level gauges installed along the state’s coast, as well as seven gauges in North Carolina.
+Beach Advocates is supporting water level monitoring initiative that has resulted in new water level gauges installed along the state’s coast, the Pee Dee region, and in North Carolina.

 Kiawah Island Groundwater Monitoring and Marsh Vulnerability Studies